 As corruption is a risk in business in general and in the construction industry in particular, proven instruments to fight corruption with group-wide validity are in place at STRABAG.
-The STRABAG ethics model is based on the Code of Ethics including guidelines and checklists as well as on the personnel structure of the STRABAG ethic model, consisting of the group compliance coordinator, the regional compliance representatives as well as the external and internal ombudspersons.
+The STRABAG business compliance model is based on the Code of Conduct, the Business Compliance Guidelines, the Business Compliance Guidelines for Business Partners, and the personnel structure of the STRABAG business compliance model, consisting of the group compliance coordinator, the regional compliance representatives as well as the external and internal ombudspersons.